nixon1333/bangfitness-wp/plugins/gallery-video/readme.txt

 *  **Youtube Posts** - Add Youtube videos.
 Create your own amazing gallery with the most popular video site.

 *  **Vimeo Posts** - Create the video gallery from Vimeo post.
-Collect the most entertaining and amazing videos, make your website attractive.
+Collect the most entertaining and amazing videos, make your website attractive

 *  **Lightbox Popup With Many Options** - Video Gallery some views use Lightbox tool.
 The videos on the gallery open larger and you have the opportunity to do different design changes.